moorhen-coot/Moorhen/README.md

 `git clone https://github.com/emscripten-core/emsdk.git`
 `cd emsdk`
 `git pull`
-`./emsdk install latest`
+`./emsdk install 6.0.8`
-`./emsdk activate latest`
+`./emsdk activate 6.0.8`
-(Moorhen is known to build successfully with emscripten version 6.0.8 - the 20th August 2026 release, and several earlier versions.
-There may have been a problem with 5.0.1)
+Moorhen is known to build successfully with emscripten version 6.0.8 - the 20th August 2026 release, and several earlier versions.
+There may have been a problem with 5.0.1; Moorhen currently fails to build with 6.0.9.

 2. Each time you want to use emscripten:
 `source ./emsdk_env.sh`